margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 We all look to the same Truth.
 We all radiate out from the center.
 Beliefs, opinions are like colors on the spectrum.
+We all aim to look towards the same Truth.
+A world of shapes and colors, patterns and textures.

 <br>